 As a result of the New Hope Act (SHB 1041, Chapter 331 of the Laws of 2019), which became effective on July 28, 2019, Washington law regarding the clearing of criminal records has changed substantially.

 We are currently revising this guide.
-For the time being, please review the instructions and forms at Civil Survival for current information about clearing misdemeanor and felony conviction records in Washington State.
+For the time being, please review the resources available at Civil Survival for current information and help with clearing misdemeanor and felony conviction records in Washington State.

 This guide briefly discusses issues related to vacating or deleting criminal history records and most references are to materials for Washington State.
 Visit either of the following web sites for definitions of the terms used here: